A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Privacy

-As discussed in Section~\ref{sec:background}, our privacy analysis is based on the assumption that $\mathbf{k}^A$ and $\mathbf{k}^B$ are bloom filters, the distances of which are integers.
-Our analysis focuses on a greedy attacker who first predicts the most likely distance from each $s_{ij}$ and then predicts the most likely bloom filter from the predicted distance.
-Assuming the attacker already knows the scaling parameters $\mu_0,\sigma_0$, we formulate the attacker method as follows.
+In this subsection, our analysis focuses on a greedy attacker who first predicts the most likely distance from each $s_{ij}$ and then predicts the most likely Bloom filter from the predicted distance.
+Assuming the attacker already knows the scaling parameters $\mu_0,\sigma_0$, we formulate the attack method as follows.